 The project uses the museum as a space of reflection about the contemporary identity (or identities) of those people whose origins lie in the Polish countryside.
 If this is a “museum about me,” can I find my roots here?
 Can you?
 What might be missing in this museum?
 Or what prevents us from feeling a connection between who we are, and the people and culture on display?

-More information about the collection can be found on the University of Alberta Press website.
+More information about the action and project can be found on facebook and on the museum’s website.